jannejjj/RASP24/README.md

 SECRET="something_here"
 MONGODB_CONN_STRING="mongodb+srv://rasp24:MONGODB_PASSWORD@rasp24.vai1b1r.mongodb.net/?retryWrites=true&w=majority"
 ```
-- The value of SECRET can be anything.
+- The value of SECRET can be anything, such as "something_here" as shown above
-- MONGODB_CONN_STRING is the url for connecting to the cloud MongoDB. _For evaluation purposes by the TA, if you want to use the cloud MongoDB, the connection string is in the final presentation._
+- MONGODB_CONN_STRING is the url for connecting to MongoDB. _For evaluation purposes by the TA, the cloud MongoDB connection string is in the final submission file._
-- You can also enter a local MongoDB address if you don't want to use a cloud one, for example ```mongodb://localhost:27017/assoceasedb```

 2) Create a .env file in the /client directory.
 It should contain the following variables: